jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

 # Tutorial 3-3: File access (showcased via a simple image converter)
-This tutorial will introduce into the concepts of file access via GSS.
-You will implement a synchronous service which downloads a png image file from a GSS location, converts it to a jpg image file, and uploads it to the same GSS folder.
+This tutorial will introduce the concepts of file access via GSS.
+You will implement a synchronous service which downloads a png image file from a GSS location, converts it to a jpg image file, and uploads the converted image to the same GSS folder.

 ## Step 1: Prepare the example code
 This tutorial starts from the code example